Table of Contents

 - Can preview only a few file formats

-- Doesn't display results during a scan
+- It doesn't display results during a scan

 - Not suitable for non-technical users